Table of contents

 - Schedule a meeting with James — You’d rather focus on the important tasks first and then get to figuring out which day and time makes sense to catch up with James.
 This is your Defer task.

-- The SEO for a landing page is broken — You’d want to send this to the digital marketing guy on your team or at the agency.
+- The SEO for a landing page is broken — You’d want to send this to the digital marketing guy on your team or at the SEO and backlink services agency.
 This is your Delegate task.

 - Update marketing numbers — This is a pressing task and can be done only by you.
 Updating an excel takes a minute.
 This is your Do task.